GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

   * **Step 10:**
   Confirm instances are scaling out by running step 2 again and you should see that old instances say “shutting down” under status.

-  *Note to team: check the official deploy guide periodically to make sure these steps stay up to date.
-Steps last updated 10/12/2022*

-8. Notify the person who requested the launch / change that the configuration should be live in production and that they should test that everything looks good.